Brett Lee: Loss of Test position

 Lee took eight wickets in 100 overs in the final two Tests against India, at an average of 59.50.
 This Test included a double century to Sachin Tendulkar in the Indians' first innings of 7/705 where Sachin and V.V.S.
 Laxman freely attacked Lee and other bowlers in the final Test in Sydney.
 He ended the series with the worst average and economy rate of Australia's front line bowlers.

 He was subsequently replaced by fellow fast bowler Michael Kasprowicz in 2004 during the tour of Sri Lanka when Lee's ankle injury worsened, forcing him to return home to have surgery.
-This injury would force Lee out of the game for 4½ months to ensure his full recovery.
+This injury would force Lee out of the game for four and a half months to ensure his full recovery.

 Lee's form in the Test arena had been ineffective, and from July 2001 to January 2004, he had a Test bowling average of 38.42, compared to an average of 16.07 in his earlier career.

 Lee was unable to reclaim his position for eighteen months, when Kasprowicz took 47 wickets at 23.74 in thirteen Tests, taking his wickets at a much lower cost than Lee had done in the previous three years.
 This included 17 wickets at 26.82 on the spin friendly pitches of the Indian subcontinent, helping Australia to its first whitewash in Sri Lanka, and its first series win in India for 35 years.